 Cancer data from NHS England National Disease Registration Service (NDRS) (formerly Public Health England (PHE))

-Cancer data contain data provided by NHS England National Disease Registration Service (NDRS) (formerly Public Health England (PHE)) via the National Cancer Registration and Analysis Service (NCRAS).
-Linked NCRAS CPRD datasets include Cancer Registration data, the Systemic Anti-Cancer Treatment (SACT) Dataset and the National Radiotherapy Dataset (RTDS).
+NHS England National Disease Registration Service (NDRS) (formerly Public Health England (PHE)) provide cancer data via the National Cancer Registration and Analysis Service (NCRAS).
+There are three NCRAS datasets that can be linked to CPRD:

-Access to cancer data is subject to prior approval.
+Access to all NCRAS datasets are subject to prior RDG approval.

-For studies requesting NCRAS data, there are additional steps required to access these datasets prior to submission of the research application, as detailed in the NCRAS documentation below.
-Please be aware that it currently takes around 12-18 months from protocol approval to delivery of cancer data, and that timelines for accessing the NCRAS data are largely out of CPRD control.
+For studies requesting linkage to NCRAS SACT and/or RTDS data, there will remain additional steps to gain access these datasets prior to submission of the research protocol on eRAP.
+This includes the completion of a SACT / RTDS Data Selection Form (DSF) and submission of a draft study protocol to the Observational Research team.
+Please contact CPRD Enquiries at email@example.com to request this form.
+Please be aware that it currently takes around 12-18 months from protocol approval to delivery of SACT and/or RTDS data, and that timelines for accessing these two datasets are largely out of CPRD control.

 The data contains a record for each registrable tumour diagnosed or treated in England, of which the NCRAS has been notified.
 Cancers are coded using the International Classification of Diseases for Oncology, revision 3, 2011.
 They are also back mapped to the tenth revision of the International Classification of Diseases version 10.